Forest History

 THE TREE ARMY: A Pictorial History

 Stan Cohen.
-You can still see remnants of the camps, you can listen to some of the 3 million old timers who were there, and you can see the results everywhere in our forests – but nothing beats this book for getting the full story of the Civilian Conservation Corps.
-The book, with its 195 well-chosen photos, tells the impressive story of the CCC.
+You can still see remnants of the camps, you can listen to some of the 3 million old timers who were there, and you can see the results everywhere in our forests – but nothing beats this book for getting the full story of the Civilian Conservation Corps (CCC).
+The book, with its 195 well-chosen photographs, tells the impressive story of the CCC.
 8-1/2 x 11, 172p, b&w photos, reprint 1998.

 AMERICA’S ANCIENT FORESTS: From the Ice Age to the Age of Discovery

-AMERICAN FORESTS: A History of Resiliency and Recovery (4th ed.)
+AMERICAN FORESTS: A History of Resiliency and Recovery (4/e)

 Douglas MacCleery (FHS Issues Series).
 Traces the debate about the forests since the origins of forest management in the United States.
 Discusses the regeneration, through natural processes or human effort, and the history of recovery of the forests.
 Points out the differences of the “new” forests from the original and, while appreciation of the forest as an ecosystem increases, the debate is not over.
 6 x 9, 58p, 13 b&w photos, 18 figures & graphs, 2002.